ibm-cloud-docs/cloud-object-storage/onerate.md

 ## Why use a One Rate plan?
 {: #onerate-why}

+- Predictable and lower monthly TCO (total cost of ownership) for workloads with high levels of outbound bandwidth to capacity ratios (>20%).
 - One Rate plans provide account-level billing that aggregates storage capacity across service instances by region.
 - A flat capacity rate with built-in allowances for data access and egress offers a more predictable cost regardless of fluctuating usage patterns.

+## Terminology
+{: #onerate-terminology}

+**Egress**: The measure of outbound bandwidth (GB) read over the public endpoints.

-## What is One Rate?
+## Who should use a One Rate plan?
-{: #onerate-what}
+{: #onerate-who}

-One Rate plan instances are significantly more expensive when it comes to storage costs, but much less expensive when taking into account egress charges.
+One Rate plan instances are more expensive when it comes to storage capacity costs, but much less expensive when taking into account egress charges.
 You should consider using a One Rate instance if:

 1. You are a large enterprise or ISV, and most of the data being stored in Object Storage is constantly being read over the public endpoints.
 2. Your storage is being used to read large files outside of IBM Cloud, such as in post-production film editing, satellite imagery, or music production.